slothofexile/slothofexile-overlay/README.md

 &emsp;<img width="320" height="180" alt="image" src="https://github.com/user-attachments/assets/00620ba9-c223-4338-8dae-351b29070b18" />

 My overlay doesn't talk, but it does move.
-It interacts with Windows (not with the game) to figure out where your mouse is and follow it.
+Functionally, it interacts with the Windows OS (not with the game) to figure out where the mouse is and rotates in place to follow the pointer.
+Architecturally, it's its own transparent "game" that just so happens to also be transparent to mouse clicks, allowing those clicks to pass through to which ever window is under it.

-The only interaction with the game is when _reading_ the game text logs to figure out what area you're in.
+The only actual interaction with the game is when _reading_ the game text logs to figure out what area you're in.
 Many of the 3rd-party tools also do this, like [CurrencyCop from way back](url) (which I used 8-9 years ago), and newer ones like [Awakened PoE Trade](url) (which I still use), or [Lailoken's ExileUI](url).

 <br>